Alexander motorcyclist catches fire after state police chase, is expected to recover

 Sadler said no state trooper is under investigation, and no one has been placed on administrative leave or been disciplined.
 He said Gaylor "never stated he was carrying gasoline in his backpack, nor was there a placard on the exterior of the backpack indicating it contained an explosive accelerant."

-Sadler also said the motorcyclist could have complied with orders during the chase at any time, but continued to
+Sadler also said the motorcyclist could have complied with orders during the chase at any time but continued to "flee and evade arrest."

 Gaylor remains hospitalized in "good condition" and was expected to recover as of Thursday.